Table of Contents

+This constant searching points to a fundamental challenge: without proper contract data management, your agreements become information black holes.
 Contract data management is the digital management of contracts across all functions, organizations, and systems.
-It effectively empowers in-house legal teams to automate their contract management processes and continually extract business intelligence from their contracts, even when they are archived.
+It helps in-house legal teams automate their contract management processes and pull useful data from their contracts, even after they’re archived.

 Effective contract data management (CDM) solutions give legal teams a strong data management foundation by tracking all contract-related data points and making that data accessible and searchable.
 CDM can extract information on what’s in your contracts, such as renewal dates and contract value.
 CDM can also determine the time spent on each contract and the cost by scraping data on how a contract is processed and prepared.